chay2199/k-automate/README.md

 - This script uses **Helm v3**, which is a client-only tool.
 There is **no need to install Helm components inside the Kubernetes cluster itself.**
 - Helm is installed **on the local system**, and it uses your `kubectl` configuration to communicate with the cluster.
 - the assignment says "install Helm within the cluster," which seems unnecessary.
+- You can find the screenshots from the sample run in the screenshots' folder.

 ## Features
 - Connects to Kubernetes cluster